harrrshall/Open-Dubbing/README.md

 # Open-Dub: Automated English Dubbing from YouTube Videos

-This project automates the creation of podcasts from YouTube videos.
-It downloads the video and audio, transcribes the audio, generates dubbed audio using a lightweight model (Kokoro-82M) that runs on a standard laptop, and then combines the video with the dubbed audio to produce a final podcast.
+This project automates the creation of english dubbed from YouTube videos.
+It downloads the video and audio, transcribes the audio, generates dubbed audio using a lightweight model (Kokoro-82M) that runs on a standard laptop, and then combines the video with the dubbed audio to produce a final Dubbed.

 ## Features